About the project

 For visualization of 2D directivity data measured with the Double Circle Microphone Array (DCMA) a investigation tool has been developed.
-The viewer allows to show the horizontal and vertical ring of the DCMA.
-Furthermore, it allows to normalize onto the overall maximum of both patterns, or solely normalize each polar pattern on axis.
+The viewer allows one to show the horizontal and vertical ring of the DCMA.
+Furthermore, it allows one to normalize onto the overall maximum of both patterns, or solely normalize each polar pattern on axis.

 2D Continuous Polar Pattern Viewer and Spectrum Analyzer

 Another visualization tool in the DirPat project is the Continuous Polar Pattern Viewer.
 It serves also as a player of the multichannel audio with the possibility to switch between audio channels and select a specific time instant in the recording.
 Therefore, a recording can be investigated within a quasi-realtime environment.
-Furthermore, the viewer allows to analyze the spectrum of the current audio channel with a smoothing setting of the Fourier-coefficients 1/x octaves.
+Furthermore, the viewer allows one to analyze the spectrum of the current audio channel with a smoothing setting of the Fourier-coefficients 1/x octaves.

 The repository offers source and receiver directivity data to download from the persistent data repository (phaidra.kug.ac.at) of the University of Music and Performing Arts, Graz.